 The one thing you do not want to miss out in Doi Mae Salong is the big stupa that sits enthroned over the village and has the nicest views of the mountainous areal you can imagine.
 There are also numerous scenic treks along the tea and coffee plantations and that’s what makes this place worth visiting after all: It’s extremely laid back and relaxed, all the hustle and bustle of the capital Bangkok seems thousands of miles away.

 Just like the white temple south of town, the “Black House” (in Thai Baan Dam) is another highly ambitious project of another Chiang Rai born artist: Thawan Duchanee.
 It aims to illustrate the darkness in humanity.
-There are numerous red and black hues, skulls, skins and various other animal parts made into eerie artwork exhibited in the huge wooden house (that almost looks like a Thai style temple).
+There are numerous red and black hues, skins, skulls and other animal parts made into artwork and exhibited in the huge wooden house (that almost looks like a Thai style temple).

 Wat Phra Kaew